xnkasy/Analytic-Tableaux/README.md

       (ii) gamma: A store for the current variable assignments.
 To be passed as [] ONLY

     => Outputs: A node which has a contradiction in it.
 Marks it closed

+3. valid_tableau root gamma

+    => Inputs

+      (i) root: The input tree, partially or fully built tableaux (ii) gamma: A store for the current variable assignments.
+To be passed as [] ONLY

+    => Outputs: True if the given tree is valid as per the rules

+4. select_node root

+    => Inputs: A partially built tableaux

+    => Outputs: An unexamined Node

+5. step_develop node root

+    => Inputs:

+      (i) node: The node under consideration which is not yet examined (ii) root: A partially built tableaux

+    => Output: The fully completed subtree corresponding to that node as the root

+6.